r-token/ryantoken.com-v3-svelte/src/routes/blog/nuxt-3-vs-sveltekit.md

 ## Rebuilding ryantoken.com

 I've been thinking for several months about rebuilding my website (<a href="/blog/rebuilding-my-website">again</a>).
 There were several reasons.
 First, to dig back into front-end work and re-familiarize myself with that world.
-Next, to get up to speed with what the latest JavaScript framework options were and how they worked.
+Next, to get up to speed with the latest JavaScript framework options and how they worked.
 And finally, my previous website was no longer cutting it for me in several different ways.

 For reference, here's what my website looked like before: